Giwan/mytoori-blog/src/posts/2018-11-22-react-served-by-express-running-in-docker/2018-11-22-react-served-by-express-running-in-docker.md

 render(<App />, document.getElementById("root"))
 ```

-Now we want this application to get dat from a TST backend.
-With the following, the data is retrieved when the component is mounted.
+This app gets its data from a TST backend.
+Data is retrieved when the component is mounted.

 ```javascript
 // --- app.js